The Importance of Virtual Environments for Python Projects

 deactivate

-Press enter to deactivate the virtual environment.
-Once youve deactivated the virtual environment, you should see the normal command prompt without the name of the virtual environment in parentheses.
+Once you’ve deactivated the virtual environment, you should see the normal command prompt without the name of the virtual environment in parentheses.

 Importance of Activating and Deactivating Virtual Environments

 This ensures that any packages you install are only installed within the virtual environment, avoiding conflicts with other Python installations on your machine.
-This is particularly important if youre working on multiple Python projects, each with their own set of dependencies.
+This is particularly important if you’re working on multiple Python projects, each with its own set of dependencies.

 Conclusion